Synkronize/JS/README.md

 ## Functions
 When we execute a function its usually called "calling" I've never heard other terms but the book says "invoking" and also "applying" .
 Functions are pretty much a bunch of statements wrapped up in a bundle and then given a name.
 A function "does" something.
 A function can give you back something, but that depends on what you're trying to do (see above when I talked about the "void" type).
 If you like math comparisons, functions are similar to math functions like: f(x) = x + 5 etc, the function takes in x, and returns one value, that value is x + 5.
 A function cannot return more than 1 value, its true, but misleading,  1 value can mean many things.
 This will be explained with Arrays and what not.
-The variables that a function can accept are called parameters (also can be called arguments). ` petCat(name, catLocation, whereToPetCat)` Here name, catLocation, and whereToPetCat are parameters.
+The variables that a function can accept are called parameters (also can be called arguments). ` petCat(name, catLocation, whereToPetCat)` Here `name`, `catLocation`, and `whereToPetCat` are parameters.
 These are what the function expects to receive, of course Javascript has no typing so this looks ambiguous!
 How is some one suppose to know what type of data the variables are expecting?
 In typescript: `petCat(name: string, catLocation: string, whereToPetCat: string)` now its easier to see what this function expects when you want to use it.

 You can also use functions that produce values as expressions, say you have `isPetCute(petName)` and it returns true or false then you can say `if(isPetCute(petName))` and the if statement will react according to whatever value the `isPetCute` function returns.
 You can also do:
 ```javascript